marinaMiller39636/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
 It's better to write simple, clear code that works correctly first, and then optimize only if performance becomes a problem.

+# 2023-12-15
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By planning ahead and staying organized, you can avoid last-minute panic and stress.

+Use version control systems, such as Git, to keep track of your code and collaborate with others.
+These systems allow you easily to track changes, revert to previous versions, merge code, or work on different branches.
+Version control also helps to maintain a clean and organized codebase, making it easier to find and fix errors.